The Chapel & Spiritual Garden

 Tuesday lunchtimes sees the 'Explorers Club' come together and meet.
 This is an opportunity to get creative in exploring the vision of Trinity School, incorporating who we are, why are we here and how then do we live?

-Mrs Keenan and Miss Handyside work alongside Rev'd Alison for these sessions, which involve a range of activities including quizzes, arts & crafts, dance, drama, poetry, music and singing.
+Miss Handyside, Mrs Keenan and Mrs Siney work alongside Rev'd Alison for these sessions, which involve a range of activities including quizzes, arts & crafts, dance, drama, poetry, music and singing.
 It includes Bible study, exploring The Parables of Jesus, the Ten Commandments and the books of the Bible.

 Wednesday lunchtime sees the weekly Eucharist service held in the Chapel.
-It is a time of quiet reflection and peaceful cooperation, and is open to all students.
+It is a time of quiet reflection and peaceful cooperation to our service, and is open to all students.

-Thursday lunchtime tends to be a chance to 'chill', unless there is a particular event or service that is being prepared for!
-It is an opportunity for pupils and staff to make use of the Chapel in a way that they need, be it for prayer, reflection or simply a safe space to be.
+Thursday lunchtime is our popular 'chat 'n' chill' session, unless there is a particular event or service that is being prepared for!
+It is an opportunity for pupils and staff to engage in talking to each other, playing board games, or completing quiet colouring reflections.

 The Spiritual Garden